 Web browsers utilize cookies for storing preferences, login details, and browsing history.
 Each cookie is a text file containing minimal information such as usernames and passwords.

-This speeds up your site login process and keeps products in your online shopping cart even when the window is closed.
+This speeds up your site login process and keeps products in your online shopping cart even when the window is closed, just like wifi password saved on your phone.

 Types of Cookies